mcarfagno/ROS2-bundle-with-nix/README.md

 # ROS2 Bundle with Nix

-Highly recommended introductory read [ROS 2 with Nix](https://sgvd.ai/post/2026-03-25-ros2-with-nix/) This contains an oversimplified workspace with:
+Highly recommended introductory read [ROS 2 with Nix](https://sgvd.ai/post/2026-03-25-ros2-with-nix/) !
+This contains an oversimplified workspace with:
 - A talker/listener package
 - A custom interfaces package
 - A bringup package

 We will use Nix to build this workspace with Jazzy, and bundle the result as a standalone executable.
-I've added Zenoh in the mix as extra complexity because why not.
+I've added Zenoh as default RMW in the mix as extra complexity because why not.

-The flake defines:
+The [flake](./flake.nix) is commented to help you follow along, it defines:
 - **default dev shell**: a hermetic terminal environment with all ROS 2 build tools and dependencies.
 - **ros2-workspace**: the pre-compiled, raw ROS 2 environment.
 - **ros2-bundle**: a portable, self-extracting executable wrapper to bring up the whole stack.